tardate/LittleArduinoProjects/Kraft/IJA/NakajimaKi84/README.md

 ![build02b](./assets/build02b.jpg?raw=true)
 ![build02c](./assets/build02c.jpg?raw=true)

-I used a Pebeo drawing gum marker for the masking.
+I used a [Pébéo Drawing Gum Marker 0.7mm](https://en.pebeo.com/catalogue/drawing-gum-marker-blister-packed-nib-07-mm-07-mm-033102) for the masking.
 It is an experiment - seems to work well as long as one does this over a very hardy paint.
-Here it is fine with Mr Hobby Aqueous (over Vallejo MC, the gum marker just scratches off the paint!)
+Here it is fine with Mr Hobby Aqueous .. over Vallejo MC, the gum marker just scratches off the paint!

 ![build02d](./assets/build02d.jpg?raw=true)
 ![build02e](./assets/build02e.jpg?raw=true)